smitoi/regularExpressionParser/README.md

     python regExParser.py {-f <filename> | -e expression} [<filename>]

 The first two options are if you want to take the expression from a file or to enter it from the keyboard.
-The third option is the optional, if you want to verify a file (the result will be written into a log).
-IF you don't specify any file, you will have to enter individual words (maximum 256 characters) from the keyboard.
+The third option is the optional, if you want to verify a file from the keyboard.

 ### Dependecies:
-* Python 3+ to run it
+* Python 3+ to run it.
-* Graphviz for it to generate the graph image
+* Graphviz for it to generate the graph image.
-* Pygame to draw windows and display the image
+* Pygame to draw windows and display the graph.